 Few anthropologists have studied the ancestral and cultural origins of the knowledge and the rituals that form the basis for the manufacture of those masks.
 Michel Perrin is one anthropologist who studies the surviving indigenous cultures and part of their ritual crafts.
 Corinne made contact with and learnt from Perrin, while making regular visits to remote tribal areas and seeking out the best artisans.
 She journeyed far from the comfort of the populous Panama city, into the heart of the jungle, the home of the Embera people.

 Behind each traditional object, there is usually a woman creator and artisan.
 Most Central America handicrafts are produced by women, living with their families in their original tribal environment.

 Each item sold by Ethic and Tropic honours this extraordinary deep knowledge and helps support and sustain these women producers and their families, by enabling them to continue living in their traditional environments, far from the big city.
 While people from many tribes tend to progressively migrate towards towns in search of work, the ARTISAN women producing these crafts are able to keep living with dignity in their home environments.

-Ethic and Tropic doesn't have its own workshop but collaborates directly with indigenous women where they live.
+Ethic and Tropic doesn't have its own workshop but works directly with indigenous women where they live.
 Each item they make is totally unique and retains something of the magic of the place in which it is produced.

-Corinne sends her clients' requests directly to the artisans.
 No two pieces will ever be the same, because the indigenous women work freely, drawing on their own creativity, their ancestral knowledge and the inspiration of the changing natural environment around them.

 There is something truly magical about the Ethic and Tropic project.
 It brings, through each unique object the women create, an essential beauty, an extraordinary work of art.